The desk

 What does the coverage record look like at T+24h?

 One page: attribution per story, source, route, language, sentiment, and editor.
-Available as a URL, downloadable PDF, or CSV.
-The same record the desk holds internally.
+Available as a URL (live for 12 months), downloadable PDF, and CSV for board reporting.
+The record carries a COV reference number.
+Archive export available on request.
+Retained for 36 months.
+The same record the desk holds internally — not a repackaged monitoring output.

 05